 Please note that as well as completing this Supplementary Information Form, parents must also complete the Local Authority's Common Application Form in order for the application to be complete.
-This Supplementary Information Form is only for school use and is, in conjunction with the Local Authority's Common Application Form, to enable the Board of Directors to rank applicants using the published oversubscription criteria:
+This Supplementary Information Form is only for school use and is, in conjunction with the Local Authority's Common Application Form, to enable the Academy Committee to rank applicants using the published oversubscription criteria:

-This Supplementary Information Form must be returned directly to St. Mary's Catholic Academy at Ford Green Road, Stoke-on-Trent, ST6 8EZ by 15t January 2023.
+This Supplementary Information Form must be returned directly to St. Mary's Catholic Academy at Ford Green Road, Stoke-on-Trent, ST6 8EZ by 15 January 2024.